Stop measuring your success and worth against someone else’s achievements

 You don’t need to be the best

-See, you can achieve whatever you put your mind to.
-Just know that you don’t have to.
+See, you can achieve whatever you put your mind to, just know that you don’t have to.

-I’m not asking you to just give up and sit on your ass. 😛 By all means put your efforts towards your goals.
+I’m not asking you to just give up and sit on your butt. 😛 By all means put your efforts towards your goals.
 But know that it’s okay to feel perfectly content with where you are, what you’ve already achieved, and your own gentle pace of growing.

 Susmitha Veganosaurus